Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Introduction

 \section{Introduction}

 In recent years, the presence of social biases in machine learning models \citep{barocas2019fairness} has gained significant attention due to their potential to perpetuate and amplify existing inequalities, impacting areas of great consequence in people's lives, such as hiring practices \citep{raghavan2020}, law enforcement \citep{babuta2019}, healthcare \citep{panch2019}, and everyday digital interactions.
-Among various forms of bias, gender bias is particularly concerning because it affects roughly half of the global population and has pervasive effects across different sectors of society.
-This concern is amplified in the area of natural language processing (NLP), where biases present in training corpora can propagate through machine learning models and impact a broad range of applications \citep{kiritchenko2018examining, costa2020fine}.
+Among various forms of bias, gender bias, \emph{i.e.}, the systematic preference or prejudice toward one gender versus others, is particularly concerning because it affects roughly half of the global population and has pervasive effects across different sectors of society.